English Ragi Roti (1 Piece) and Dal Yellow (Hommade) (1 Serving)

 Portion Control

-Incorporate a source of lean protein, such as grilled chicken, tofu, or lentils, to help stabilize blood sugar levels by slowing the digestion process.
+Incorporate a good source of protein like grilled chicken, tofu, or lentils to help stabilize your blood sugar levels.

 Stay Hydrated